noir-lang/noir/docs/versioned_docs/version-v0.17.0/nargo/03_solidity_verifier.md

 Unfortunately not all "EVM" chains are supported.

-**zkSync** and the **Polygon zkEVM** do _not_ currently support proof verification via Solidity verifier contracts.
+For example, **zkSync**, **merlin** and the **Polygon zkEVM** do _not_ currently support proof verification via Solidity verifier contracts.
 They are missing the bn256 precompile contract that the verifier contract requires.
 Once these chains support this precompile, they may work.